 SBA loan requirements specify how businesses can use loan proceeds, which vary by SBA loan type.
 Your loan documentation will explain the allowable uses of the loan proceeds.
 In general, businesses can only use SBA loan proceeds for legitimate and reasonable business purposes.

 Eligible Use of Loan Proceeds: SBA 504, SBA Microloan & SBA 7(a) Loan Requirements

 SBA 504 Loan

 Land Site Improvements1

 New Building(s) Construction3

 Fixed Asset Purchase & Installation4

 Further detail on the use of SBA loan proceeds for some items footnoted in the table are:

 - Fixed asset purchase & installation: For SBA 504 loans, fixed assets must be in a permanent location, with a useful life of at least 10 years.
-On a case-by-case basis, the SBA will provide short-term 504 fixed asset financing for the purchase of furniture, fixtures and equipment if it is an essential component of the overall project and small relative to the project size.
+On a case-by-case basis, the SBA will provide short-term 504 fixed asset financing for the purchase of furniture, fixtures, and equipment if it is an essential component of the overall project and small relative to the project size.

-SBA Loan Terms
+SBA Loan Types